Steele Dental Blog

 • Deep: IV sedation provides a sedative directly into the bloodstream and is used for longer, more involved procedures.

-• Full Sedation: General anesthesia puts patients into a sleep-like state where the body will not respond to pain or normal reflexes.
+• Full Sedatio: General anesthesia puts patients into a sleep-like state where the body will not respond to pain or normal reflexes.

 Choosing an Administration Technique